modernjuliaworkflows/modernjuliaworkflows.github.io/sharing/index.md

 ## Interoperability

+To ensure compatibility with earlier Julia versions, [Compat.jl](https://github.com/JuliaLang/Compat.jl) is your best ally.

 Making packages play nice with one another is a key goal of the Julia ecosystem.
 Since Julia 1.9, this can be done with [package extensions](https://pkgdocs.julialang.org/v1/creating-packages/#Conditional-loading-of-code-in-packages-(Extensions)), which override specific behaviors based on the presence of a given package in the environment.
 [PackageExtensionTools.jl](https://github.com/cjdoris/PackageExtensionTools.jl) eases the pain of setting up extensions.
-As for compatibility with earlier Julia versions, [Compat.jl](https://github.com/JuliaLang/Compat.jl) is your best ally.

 Furthermore, the Julia ecosystem as a whole plays nice with other programming languages too.
 [C and Fortran](https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/) are natively supported.
 Python can be easily interfaced with the combination of [CondaPkg.jl](https://github.com/cjdoris/CondaPkg.jl) and [PythonCall.jl](https://github.com/cjdoris/PythonCall.jl).
 Other language compatibility packages can be found in the [JuliaInterop](https://github.com/JuliaInterop) organization, like [RCall.jl](https://github.com/JuliaInterop/RCall.jl).

+Part of interoperability is also flexibility and customization: the [Preferences.jl](https://github.com/JuliaPackaging/Preferences.jl) package gives a nice way to specify various options in TOML files.

 \advanced{